Friday, May 22, 2009

 Alice C. Linsley

 Throughout the Bible we find examples of women naming their sons.
 In the case of Benjamin, Rachel's name choice of 'Ben Oni' was overruled by Jacob (Gen. 35:17-20).
-Mary was told to give to her Son the name Jesus, which was a common name of that time.
-Elizabeth also was told to name her son John.
-Throughout the Bible God assigns names to those called according to His purpose.
-Remember how Jacob was re-named Israel?
+Mary was told to name her son Jesus.
+Elizabeth was told to name her son John.

-While right of primogeniture was figured through the fathers, blood line was figured through the mothers.
+Among Abraham's Hebrew people the right of primogeniture was figured through the fathers, but ethnicity or blood line was figured through the mothers.
 This is evident even today among Jews.
-One is Jewish only if one's mother is Jewish.
+One is Jewish only if one's mother is Jewish, or if one has properly converted under the supervision of a rabbi.

 4 comments: